 What is the Napa River?

 The Napa River is one of the largest Central Coast Range rivers draining 426 sq. miles on its 50 mile journey from Mt.
 St. Helena to the San Pablo Bay.
-The last 17 miles of this journey, from the Trancas Steet bridge in Napa to Vallejo, are an estuary system.
+The last 17 miles of this journey, from the Trancas Steet bridge in Napa to Vallejo, are an estuary system: twice daily, high tides carry salty water up the river from the San Pablo Bay, and twice daily, as the tides retreat, the river level drops, exposing mudflats where wading birds can hunt for food.
 In summer, the salinity at Trancas may be 10%, in winter, it is freshwater.

 The Napa River and its 47 tributaries serve as a linear wilderness running through the heart of an intensely farmed and partially urbanized valley.
 At one time, a dense canopy of riparian habitat dominated by cottonwoods and willows lined the river’s upper reaches.
 For the most part, the gallery forest bordering the riparian zone is gone and the remaining vegetation exists only in the channel.
 FONR is working to restore the riparian habitat.

 - Pollution is caused by the run-off of fertilizers.
 During summer, algae bloom decreases the oxygen available to aquatic life.